schmaeke/LaTeX-Curriculum-Vitae/README.md

 git clone https://github.com/schmaeke/latex-curriculum-vitae.git
 cd latex-curruiculum-vitae
 ```
-You can use `example.tex` file as a basis for your CV.
+You can use the `example.tex` file as a basis for your CV.

 2. Edit your personal information in the main .tex file
 ```latex